 - provides advice and guidance to lead professionals

 - embeds the approach within their home agency or organisations

 - ensures there are no barriers to accessing their own agency’s services.

 - Contact your local Children’s Team if you would like a copy of their panel’s terms of reference

 The Children's Hub is a contact point for professionals and practitioners in Children’s Teams, where they can raise concerns about at-risk children and young people.

 It enables early identification of at-risk tamariki and takes proactive, preventative steps to address the needs of the child or young person and their whānau.

 When contacted, social workers in the hub start by making a balanced assessment of the risk to the child to determine if an immediate referral to our national contact centre is required.
 Emergency or critical calls received by the hub are forwarded straight to the national contact centre, or to emergency services like the Police.

 Vulnerable Kids Information System (ViKI)

-ViKI is an information management system for Children’s Teams.
-ViKI currently supports the Vulnerable Children’s Hub and Children’s Teams in Hamilton, Canterbury and Counties Manukau.
+ViKI is an information management system for Children’s Teams and the Children's Hub.

 Practitioners from different agencies, non-government organisations and service providers with appropriate access all use ViKI as part of their role working with the Children’s Team.